 Volume 4 is entitled Combinatorial Algorithms, and is

-to be split into 3 smaller volumes, 4A, 4B and 4C.
+to be split into at least 3 smaller volumes, 4A, 4B and 4C.

 The text for this course:

 Other sources of useful and interesting information related to this book: